llamaxyz/llama/docs/actions.md

 Lets dive into each state and what they mean.

 - **Active:** The default state after an action has been created.
 This is when policyholders can approve the action.
-If the action is not approved by the end of the approval period, the action will fail.
+If the action is not approved by the end of the approval period, the action will enter the `Failed` state.
 - **Canceled:** The action creator has the opportunity to cancel the action at any time during the action lifecycle.
 Once an action has been canceled, it cannot be executed.
 Reached by successfully calling `cancelAction`.
 - **Failed:** An action reaches the failed state if it does not reach the approval quorum by the end of the approval period, or if the action gets disapproved during the queuing period.
 Once an action has reached the failed state, it cannot be executed.
 - **Approved:** The action has been approved and is ready to be queued.
-- **Queued:** The action is in the `Queued` period for the queueing duration and policyholders are able to disapprove the action.
+- **Queued:** The action is in the `Queued` state during the queueing period, which is when policyholders can disapprove the action.
 If the action is disapproved it will fail, otherwise it can be executed after the queuing period ends.
 Reached by successfully calling `queueAction`.
-- **Expired:** The action has passed the queuing period, but was not executed in time.
-Another way to phrase expiration would be if `block.timestamp` is greater than the action's `executionTime + expirationDelay`.
+- **Expired:** The queuing period has elapsed, but the action was not executed.
+This occurs when a strategy's `isActionExpired` method returns true.
 - **Executed:** This state signifies that the action has been executed successfully.
 Reached by successfully calling `executeAction`.

 We can call the `getActionState` method on `LlamaCore` to get the current state of a given action.